Who is Xiuhtecuhtli?

 In Aztec mythology, Xiuhtecuhtli is the god of Volcanoes,fire, heat, and all light.
 He was one of the most important deities in Aztec worship – as fire was important to them, and all fire was created by Xiuhtecuhtli.
 As fire was vital to basic survival back then, worship of Xiuhtecuhtli was very important.
 They believed that at any moment he could decide to turn his back on them, and no fire would every be lit in Aztec lands again.
 To the Aztec, fire was life, he was the god of all energy.
 He is usually either depicted by a turquoise mosaic mask, or as a bizarre red and yellow character.

 New Fire festival

 The New fire festival was held every 52 years.
-This was when the Aztec calander ended, and a new one must start.
-The festival was to honour the lord of fire, so all fires in Aztec cities were put out and holy sites were well cleaned.
-At midnight, they would gather around the pyrimid and wait for the right moment to make their offer.
-Their offer was a human sacrifice, and the right moment was when the stars alligned.
+This was when the Aztec calendar ended, and a new one must start.
+The festival was to honor the lord of fire, so all fires in Aztec cities were put out and holy sites were well cleaned.
+At midnight, they would gather around the pyramid and wait for the right moment to make their offer.
+Their offer was a human sacrifice, and the right moment was when the stars aligned.
 The sacrificial victim would then have their heart cut out.
 A fire would then be lit inside their chest wound.
-If a fire could be lit, it was seen as a gift from Xiuhtecuhtli and a guarentee that the net 52 years would be kind to them.
-If a fire could not be lit, it was a sign that the god was displeased with them, and he was sending deadly monsters to kill them.
+If a fire could be lit, it was seen as a gift from Xiuhtecuhtli and a guarantee that the net 52 years would be kind to them.
+Otherwise, it was a sign that the god was displeased with them, and he was sending deadly monsters to kill them.

 Related: 10 Badass Aztec Gods